 The Community of Care Network meets on the third Wednesday of each month from 9 – 11 a.m. in the Philip S. Miller County Administration Building.
 Agencies, organizations, and concerned residents serving our vulnerable residents are welcome to attend Network meetings.
 For more information or to be placed on the Network email list please contact Rand Clark, Community of Care Navigator.

 Strive to Thrive is a bi-annual event hosted by the Community of Care Network.
 Each year in January and July over 25 agencies and organizations come together to offer a one-stop-shop resource fair for vulnerable residents in Douglas County.
 Participating agencies provide on-site services to those in attendance.
 In the past the event offers access to job listings, housing information and assistance, food, clothes, household supplies, medical care, dental screenings, haircuts, a free meal and much more.
 Details for each event will be posted on this website and on the social media.

-The next Strive to Thrive will be held in January 2019 in Castle Rock.
+The next Strive to Thrive will be held in January 29, 2019 at Calvary Chapel in Castle Rock.
 Please visit the Community of Care Network facebook page for announcements on agencies and services that will be available.